k-misztal/mvi-sample-app/README.md

 - canary leak is turned on in debug build
 - app will ask about location permissions on start, if revoked app will finish.

 As well there is pagination for loading recommended places.
-Note as well that some places does not have image added (for my hometown none of them), so it will use some placeholder.

 ## Build instructions
 Only run `./gradlew assembleRelease` in main dir of project.
 You will find apk file in `app/build/outputs/apk`.